Roxxers/roxbot/docs/commands.md

 ### ;ban

-!!! warning
+!!! warning "Required Permissions"
     Command requires the user **and** Roxbot to have the `ban_users` permission.

 ### ;kick

-!!! warning
+!!! warning "Required Permissions"
     Command requires the user **and** Roxbot to have the `kick_users` permission.

 ### ;purge

-!!! warning
+!!! warning "Required Permissions"
     Command requires the user **and** Roxbot to have the `manage_messages` permission.

 ### ;slowmode

-!!! warning
+!!! warning "Required Permissions"
     Command requires the user **and** Roxbot to have the `manage_channels` permission.

 ### ;unban

-!!! warning
+!!! warning "Required Permissions"
     Command requires the user **and** Roxbot to have the `ban_users` permission.

 ### ;warn

-!!! warning
+!!! warning "Required Permissions"
     Group requires the user to have the `kick_users` permission. <small>The logic here is that if a mod can kick a user, they can warn a user too as they are similar in function.</small>

 __;warn add__